Preceti/Fulgora-snapshot-generator/README.md

 you can hide the red overlay that highlight impassable terrain by pressing "k" and clicking

 you can cycle through other overlay pressing "t" and clicking

+"h" is used to add randomly colored overlay over the different landmasses, this makes no to use if there is no "l" for color and "j" to turn some tile impassable